HeapSpace/vdb2016/content/speakers/index.md

           - "It is common to use CI as a tool to run your tests and build you builds.
 But GitLab has more to offer."
           - "I will show how GitLab uses its CI and how our clients use it.
 To give you a whole picture, I will demonstrate some crazy experiments.
 You would never think that something like this is possible to build with CI system"
         long:
-          - "It is common to use CI as a tool to run your tests and build you builds.
-But GitLab has more to offer."
-          - "I will show how GitLab uses its CI and how our clients use it.
-To give you a whole picture, I will demonstrate some crazy experiments.
-You would never think that something like this is possible to build with CI system"
           - "How do you like an idea to build a Docker container with a set of Ansible playbooks from another repo and run test inside generated container on the next step?"
           - "Other usages:"
           - "- Build a build farm"